 Every time the door opens, people are streaming in thicker groups now.
-This is one of the few places that is open till late, it seems; a ‘hidden gem’ that everyone knows about.
-It is an hour past the midnight and our group decides to jam at one of the group member’s house, up in the hills.
+This is one of the few places that are open till late, it seems; a ‘hidden gem’ that everyone knows about.
+It is an hour past midnight and our group decides to jam at one of the group member’s house, up in the hills.

 Also Read: Paro: Bhutan’s Docile Progeny

 Bhutan has a special love for Indian cinema and music, which is evident right on its surface.
 You hear songs from Bollywood everywhere; cabs, restaurants, and people humming them.
-As the night deepens, croaks of the frog grow louder than our music.
+As the night deepens, the croaks of the frog grow louder than our music.